 Our classroom is a professional learning community.
 Your active participation is necessary for you to fully benefit from this course.
-Class meetings will incorporate small group activities and discussion pertaining to literacy in the middle school in which you are expected to participate.
-You should prepare for class by completing the readings, Literacy reflections, and extensions.
+Class meetings will incorporate small group activities and discussion in which you are expected to participate.
+You should prepare for class by completing the readings and writing assignments.
 Further, as a future secondary-school teacher, you are a stakeholder in the collaborative approach of the course.
 This means respecting the opinions of your classmates, and sharing information and resources that benefit the group as a whole.
 A practicing teacher does not sit in silence; if you are not an active participant in class, you can expect to be called upon by the instructor at any time.
-With the exception of the last two class sessions (which are designated for group presentations), a total of five points may be earned for each class session.
-The two lowest participation grades will be dropped at the end of the semester.
+With the exception of the first class and the last two class sessions (which are designated for group presentations), a total of five points may be earned for each class session.
+The lowest participation grade will be dropped at the end of the semester.
+Total possible points = 50